djaciel/holograph-protocol/README.md

 Holograph provides infrastructure for digital asset tokenization.
 Holograph enables asset issuers to mint holographic assets, which are fungible and non-fungible tokens that exist natively on any public or private blockchain.

+## Version

+The Holograph Protocol has been upgraded to version 2.
+For version 1 please see the [v1](https://github.com/holographxyz/holograph-protocol/tree/holograph-v1)

 ## Specification

 Please reference the [documentation](https://docs.holograph.xyz/about/protocol-specification) for the full technical specification of the protocol.